 Internal Pentest vs Active Directory Security Assessment

-Understand the differences between a standard internal penetration test and an identity-focused AD assessment, and when each approach makes sense.
+Understand the differences between a standard internal penetration test and an identity-focused Active Directory Security Assessment, including scope, methodology, deliverables, and when each approach makes sense.

 Both internal penetration tests and Active Directory security assessments are valuable, but they address different questions and priorities.